How to Train for a Marathon

 Have you ever wondered whether or not you could run a marathon?
 Have you long felt envious of friends and work colleagues who have participated in marathons and thought to yourself “Well, maybe next year”?
-Have you dreamed of sharing in this glorious moment, yet always been held back by self-doubt?
+Have you dreamed of sharing in this glorious moment, yet always been held back by self-doubt because you’re a beginner?

 With The London Marathon, one of the biggest events in the global running calendar, just around the corner (26th April 2020, now postponed to 4th October 2020) your thoughts may well have turned to the prospect of running a marathon once again.
 You may wonder if you’ll be able to do it or whether you have enough time to train.
 Here we’ll provide you with practical advice to help you train for a marathon, whether it’s the London Marathon or any of our nation’s other great races this year.